Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 We left in a safari truck, where you get a really good view of the animals and nature from the barn.

-By the lagoon, there were tons of birds of all colors, and young crocodiles ready for lunch with feathers on.
-On the trail we saw dragons, buffaloes, deer and hares.
-We even saw a 3 meter long python snake, which the guide was all the way up to run over, because it was extremely rare to see them.
+At the lagoon there were countless birds of all colors and young crocodiles ready for a feathered lunch.
+On the trail we saw monitor lizards, buffalo, deer and hares.
+We even saw a 3 meter long python, which the guide was very excited about because it is extremely rare to see them.

-Although there are so many animals in the national park, the leopard is king.
-It is one of the least difficult places to see this impressive predator in the whole world.
-But the point is precisely that it is less difficult.
+Although there are so many animals in the national park, the leopard is the king.
+It is one of the least difficult places to see this impressive predator in the entire world.
+But the point is precisely that it is 'less difficult'.
 Not easy.

-We were driving away when we suddenly stopped, turned around, and drove carefully to a place where an animal trail crossed the gravel road.
+We were driving off when we suddenly stopped, turned around and drove carefully to a place where an animal track crossed the dirt road.
 Apparently a leopard had just wandered over here a minute ago.
-We waited patiently with binoculars and camera ready, but the only thing we got to see was its footprint in the sand.
+We waited patiently with binoculars and camera at the ready, but all we got to see were its footprints in the sand.

-After the crazy hotel experience in Ella, I was a bit up on the licorice to find a good hotel at Yala.
-Fortunately, I also found it, in the form of the Lavendish Okrin Hotel in Kataragama, only 12 kilometers from the national park.
+After the crazy hotel experience in Ella, I was a bit desperate to find a good hotel at Yala.
+Fortunately, I also found that in the form of the Lavendish Okrin Hotel in Kataragama, only 12 kilometers from the national park.

-Here was bright, open and in control of things.
-I threw myself happily into their large evening buffet, and the next day, with equal joy, into their pool.
+Here it was bright, open and in control of things.
+I gladly threw myself into their large evening buffet.
+And the next day with just as much joy in their pool.

-Like so many other places in Sri Lanka, they also lacked guests here, so the sweet waiters in the restaurant were more than happy to visit, and to have their picture taken.
+Like so many other places in Sri Lanka, they also lacked guests here, so the nice waiters in the restaurant were more than happy to visit and have their picture taken.

 Out in the hotel courtyard there was a strip of trees and plants with signs on.